deciduously/music/post.md

 However, at the end of the day, it's just the thing in the cover image.

-The completed code can be found on [GitHub](https://github.com/deciduously/music).
+The completed code can be found on [GitHub](https://github.com/deciduously/music), along with the Markdown for this post.
+Make a PR!
+I'll keep it in sync with this post.

 ## Table of Contents